infimalabs/space/A15/README.md

 <figure id="fig-system-diagram">

-<figcaption>Comprehensive system diagram of the A15 encoding framework.
+<figcaption>System diagram of the <em>A15</em> encoding framework.
+The
-The process begins with continuous 3D coordinates, which are quantized to the nearest A15 lattice point using either the WPH or TSP partitioning method.
-This produces a compact integer A15 identifier suitable for efficient transmission or storage.
-For visualization or further processing, the A15 identifier can be deterministically reconstructed to floating-point coordinates.
+process begins with continuous 3D coordinates, which are quantized to the nearest <em>A15</em> lattice point using either the WPH or TSP partitioning method.
+This produces a compact integer <em>A15</em>
+identifier suitable for efficient transmission or storage.
+It can be deterministically reconstructed to floating-point coordinates as needed.
 When operating in binary or stable scaling regimes (<span class="math inline">\(\epsilon_\Delta = 0\)</span>), this reconstruction guarantees bit-identical results across all platforms, creating islands of determinism within the otherwise approximated float continuum.</figcaption>
 </figure>

 The pipeline consists of four main stages: